stevenTan01/wecantthinkofone/README.md

 When I am asked to  </br>
   to determine the boolean value of the statement "it is possible to get from the current position to the treasure" </br>
 the recursive abstraction can  </br>
-  determine the boolean value of the statement "it is possible to get from the next position to the treasure" </br>
+  determine the boolean value of the statement "it is possible to get from one position over from the current position to the treasure" </br>

 ### base case
 If you're on a treasure, return true  </br>
 If you're on a wall, return false  </br>

 ### English or pseudocode description of algorithm
+Check the current position for a base case solution</br>
-If the current position of the explorer does not contain the treasure, then record it as a checkpoint. <br>
+If the current position of the explorer is a stepping stone, then record it as already being "used" <br>
 Traverse one step towards a direction <br>
 Invoke the recursive abstraction <br>